filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/_index.md

     - Running [Chain Selection](expected_consensus#chain-selection) across subchains using EC's weighting function.
     - Identification of [the most recently finalized tipset](expected_consensus#finality-in-ec), for use by all protocol participants.

-Much of the Storage Power Consensus' subsystem functionality is detailed in the code below but we touch upon some of its behaviors in more detail.

-{{<embed src="storage_power_consensus_subsystem.id" lang="go">}}

 ## Distinguishing between storage miners and block miners

 There are two ways to earn Filecoin tokens in the Filecoin network:

 - By participating in the [Storage Market](storage_market) as a storage provider and being paid by clients for file storage deals.
-- By mining new blocks, extending the blockchain, securing the Filecoin consensus mechanism, and running smart contracts to perform state updates.
+- By mining new blocks, extending the blockchain, securing the Filecoin consensus mechanism, and running smart contracts to perform state updates as a [Storage Miner](filecoin_mining#storage_mining).

 There are two types of "miners" (storage and block miners) to be distinguished.
 [Leader Election](expected_consensus#secret-leader-election) in Filecoin is predicated on a miner's storage power.
 Thus, while all block miners will be storage miners, the reverse is not necessarily true.